fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 Now you can see your Spin applications, their respective labels and their connected NoOps SQL Databases.

-If you'd like to change your link while your Spin application is running, you can do so with the following command:
+Though not recommended, if you'd like to unlink your resource while your Spin application is running, you can do so with the following command:

 ```bash
 spin cloud sqlite unlink --app todo-app data